 - Private annuities

 - Caregiver agreements

 Contact Us To Protect Your Future Care

-Call the Law Offices of Kathleen D. Schneider at 412-342-8577 to schedule a free 30-minute consultation.
+Call the Law Offices of Kathleen D. Schneider at 412-342-8577 to schedule a free consultation.
 You may also contact our firm online.
 Medicaid planning can be complex, and a mistake may disqualify you from benefits.
 Allow us to reduce your stress and help you adequately prepare.